indix/the-vision/README.md

 3. Run `npm install` to install all the dependencies.
 This may take a while.

 ####Starting Development
-1. Run `gulp` to start the dev server.
-This runs the app on port 3000 with watch enabled on the source code.
+1. Refer to [Middleman docs](https://middlemanapp.com/) to install it.
+2. After installing, fire it up using `middleman server`.
-2. Open [localhost:3000](http://localhost:3000/) to view the app.
+2. Open [localhost:4561](http://localhost:4561/) to view the app.
 3. Changes to the source code auto-refreshes the browser.
 4. In a parallel window, run `npm develop` to run webpack in watch mode.
 This bundles all static assets.

-####Standalone server
-1. If you are not interested in development, but just starting up the server, just run `npm start` to fire up the server in port 3000.